jmilla01/Joaquin-Millan-Portfolio/README.md

 [File.pbix](https://github.com/jmilla01/Joaquin-Millan-Portfolio/blob/master/Files/Distribudores_adaptado.pbix) - [PDF](https://github.com/jmilla01/Joaquin-Millan-Portfolio/blob/master/Files/Jugadores_CAI_adaptado.pdf)

-Update Dashboard - Feb 2024 --> The client asked me to change the dashboard with a lot more players included from more divisions, and wanted to see all in a page.
+Update Dashboard - Aug 2024 --> The client asked me to change the dashboard with a lot more players included from more divisions, and wanted to see all the information in one page.
+Also, to have other pages to compare players.

 [File.pbix](https://github.com/jmilla01/Joaquin-Millan-Portfolio/blob/master/Files/jugadoresV4.pbix) - [PDF](https://github.com/jmilla01/Joaquin-Millan-Portfolio/blob/master/Files/jugadoresV4.pdf)